 More serious conditions include Thrombocytopathy caused by poorly functioning blood platelets in the dog, which results in excessive bleeding from minor bumps.

 Hip dysplasia, a deformity of the hip, and Pelger-Huet anomaly, a hereditary disorder where white blood cells don’t mature normally, are another two serious conditions that can affect these hound dogs.
+Hip dysplasia can be treated with the help of CBD Oil for hip dysplasia.

 While minor ailments such as ear infections are also more common in these long-eared breeds.